ThomPetrus/Carpool_Ride_Share_App/README.md

 **March 24**

 Started Step 4 prototype for the project.
 Early credit goes to coding with Mitch's 2018 tutorial which has thus far provided the basis for the project and the knowledge needed to get started.
 The group members thus far had to update and refactor the existing code base to work with JetPack and such.
-Additionally the Firebase backend and Google APIs were set up and enabled.
+Additionally the Firebase backend and Google APIs access were set up.

 **March 26**